spatialflux/VR-Funscript-AI-Generator/README.md

 This project is a Python-based tool for generating Funscript files from VR videos using Computer Vision (CV) and AI techniques.
 It leverages YOLO (You Only Look Once) object detection and custom tracking algorithms to automate the process of creating Funscript files for interactive devices.

+## DISCLAIMER

+This project is at its very early stages of development, still faulty and broken, and is for research and educational purposes only.
+It is not intended for commercial use.

 ## Features

 - **YOLO Object Detection**: Uses a pre-trained YOLO model to detect and track objects in video frames.